irdest/irdest/docs/user/src/concepts.md

 ## Ratman architecture

-The Ratman router daemon is a program running on your computer that connects with other instances of itself and facilitates the exchange of messages by applications via direct links and intermediary routes.
+The Ratman router daemon is a program running on your computer that connects with other router instances and facilitates the exchange of messages by applications via direct links and intermediary routes.
 Importantly Ratman is not part of the kernel, which allows it to support a wider range of operating systems.